Spleenftw/Spleenftw/README.md

 ## Welcome to my Github !

 ### Who am i ?
-Hello there, spleenftw here, a young sys-admin studying Network Engineering, Computers, Telecommunications & Cybersecurity.
-I kinda like Linux so you'll find plenty of config files to tune your Linux.
+Hello there, spleenftw here, a young network administrator studying Network Engineering, Computers, Telecommunications & Cybersecurity.
+I kinda like Linux so you'll find plenty of config files to tune your Linux (and other things...)

 ### What can you find here ?
-There's 2 repositories :
+There's 2(3) repositories :
   - [dotfiles](https://github.com/spleenftw/dotfiles) where you can find my linux dotfiles.
   - [wallpapers](https://github.com/spleenftw/wallpapers) where you can find all the wallpapers i'm currently using.
+  - [openvpn_exporter](https://github.com/Spleenftw/openvpn_exporter) where you can find my fork of the openvpn_exporter tool.

 ### What do i like ?
-Cats.
+Cats & 10G SFP+ DAC cables.

 ### What do i dislike ?
 Typing sl instead of ls.